tynanpurdy/musical-text/README.md

 3. Start writing!
 Sentences will be automatically highlighted based on their length
 4. Toggle highlighting using:
    - The status bar button (sheet music icon)
+   - The ribbon button (same icon)
    - The command palette (`Cmd/Ctrl + P` → "Toggle musical text highlighting")
+5. Start writing!
+Sentences will be automatically highlighted based on their length

 ## Settings

 You can customize the plugin in Settings → Musical Text:

+- Choose a marking style between highlighting, underlining, and text color
+- Hide status bar button
+- Hide ribbon button

 - **Sentence Length Thresholds**
   - **Short**: 1 to (medium-1) words via slider (default: 5)